milon/system-design/glossary/interface.md

 # Interface

-A boundary between two systems or components that allows them to communicate with each other.
-Interfaces can be defined using a variety of technologies, including APIs and protocols, and are essential for enabling systems to work together.
+An interface serves as a point of interaction between two distinct systems or components, facilitating their ability to exchange information.
+It can be established through various technological means, such as Application Programming Interfaces (APIs) and communication protocols, and is crucial for integrating systems to function cooperatively.